Gun Violence Archive

-Gun Violence Archive (GVA) is an American nonprofit group with an accompanying website and social media delivery platforms which seeks to catalog every incident of what it deems to be gun violence in the United States.
+The Gun Violence Archive (GVA) is an American nonprofit group with an accompanying website and social media delivery platforms which seeks to catalog every incident of what it deems to be gun violence in the United States.
 It was founded by Michael Klein and Mark Bryant.
-Klein is the founder of Sunlight Foundation, and Bryant is a retired systems analyst.
+Klein is the founder of the Sunlight Foundation, and Bryant is a retired systems analyst.

 History

-GVA was established in 2013 and began in 2014 and is ongoing.
+The GVA was established in 2013 and began in 2014 and is ongoing.
 It provides data and statistics related to shootings.
-Perceived gaps in both CDC and FBI data, as well as their lagging distribution, are some reasons behind why GVA felt the need to offer independent data collection.
+Perceived gaps in both CDC and FBI data, as well as their lagging distribution, are some reasons behind why the GVA felt the need to offer independent data collection.
 The GVA typically publishes incidents in its database within three days whereas the government agencies including the FBI may take months or even years.

-GVA maintains a database of known shootings in the United States, coming from law enforcement, media and government sources in all 50 states.
+The GVA maintains a database of known shootings in the United States, coming from law enforcement, media and government sources in all 50 states.